blue-marble/gridpath/doc/source/functionality.rst

 operational type, which determines their operational characteristics and costs.

-The transmission network in GridPath can currently be modeled using a linear transport model only.
-In the future, we may add DC and/or AC network capability.
+The transmission network in GridPath can currently be modeled using a linear transport model or using DC power flow (see Transmission Operational Types).
+In either approach, resistive losses are assumed to be negligible.

 Transmission Capacity Types